LBPHacker/R216/manual.md

 ```

 `shl` shifts left the bits in its primary operand by an amount taken from the
-lest significant 4 bits of its secondary operand. `shr` does the same, except it
+least significant 4 bits of its secondary operand. `shr` does the same, except
-shifts right.
-Bits shifted out are discarded, the bits shifted in on the other
+it shifts right.
+Bits shifted out are discarded, the bits shifted in on the
-side are all zeroes.
+other side are all zeroes.

 `scl` does the same as `shl`, except the bits shifted in are the most
 significant bits of the primary operand of the immediately previous shifting
 instruction, which usually means a leading `shl` or another `scl`.
 The relation
 between `scr` and `shr` is similar.

-Note that having "holes", that is, non-shifting instructions between
+Note that having "holes", that is, non-shifting instructions between the
-instructions of one long chained shift produces undefined behaviour.
+instructions of a long chained shift produces undefined behaviour.
 Why this
 is the case is explained [here][580].

 [580]: #Chained.rotations